In This Article

 More than 100 years ago, people started isolating the purified chemical, cocaine hydrochloride, from the plant to create modern-day cocaine.

-Today, cocaine is considered a Schedule II drug, meaning it has a high potential for abuse, but it can also be administered by a healthcare professional for legitimate medical uses, including local anesthesia for some eye, throat, and ear surgeries.
+Today, cocaine is considered a Schedule II drug, meaning it has a high potential for abuse.
+A healthcare professional can also administer it for legitimate medical uses, including local anesthesia for some eye, throat, and ear surgeries.

 As a street drug, cocaine is a fine, white powder called Coke, Snow, Blow, or Powder.